myltik/azure-docs.ru-ru/articles/virtual-machines/virtual-machines-windows-chef-automation.md

 <properties
-   pageTitle="Развертывание виртуальной машины Azure с помощью Chef | Microsoft Azure" description="Узнайте, как использовать Chef для автоматизированного развертывания и настройки виртуальных машин в Microsoft Azure." services="virtual-machines-windows" documentationCenter="" authors="diegoviso"
+   pageTitle="Azure virtual machine deployment with Chef | Microsoft Azure" description="Learn how to use Chef to do automated virtual machine deployment and configuration on Microsoft Azure" services="virtual-machines-windows" documentationCenter="" authors="diegoviso"